|View Weekly Course Schedule||Other interesting links:|

 at least a week but usually two or more weeks.

 Although there will be in-class group exercises,

 typically outside of regular class hours.

 Programming projects are graded according to their design (25%), how well they compile and run (20%), how well your project meets the requirements specifications (20%), the coding style (15%), the amount (and quality) of your comments (10%), and your creativity in extending the project usefully, or an innovative design that uses the features taught in class well, etc. (10%).

-Projects are not graded when turned in.
-They are graded all at once, sometime after the project deadline has passed (usually the following weekend).
+Projects are not graded immediately when turned in.
+They are graded later, usually after the project deadline has passed.
 Further details will be provided with your first project.
 (See also submitting assignments below.)